pingcap/docs/synchronous-replication.md

 >
 > Synchronous replication is still an experimental feature.
 Do not use it in a production environment.

 In the scenario of dual data centers, one is the primary center and the other is the DR (data recovery) center.
 When a Region has an odd number of replicas, more replicas are placed in the primary center.
 When the DR center is down for more than a specified period of time, the asynchronous mode is used by default for the replication between two centers.

-In this situation, the primary center will serve requests on its own.
+To use the synchronous mode, you can configure in the PD configuration file or change the replication mode manually using pd-ctl.

 ## Enable synchronous replication in PD configuration file